This fresh tomato salad, dressed with a simple dressing of olive oil and balsamic vinegar, is ready in just 10 minutes.

 I do recommend cutting them in half.
 Eating whole cherry tomatoes with utensils can be tricky.
 They tend to slide right off.
 Halved cherry tomatoes are easier to eat.

 Cutting them in half is not difficult.
 It just takes a little time.
-I timed myself today, and slicing 2 cups of small cherry tomatoes took me 5 minutes.
-Not too bad!
+I timed myself today, and slicing two cups of small cherry tomatoes took me five minutes.

 Not necessarily.
 Here's a good article that says you SHOULD refrigerate tomatoes.
 I try to buy tomatoes at the farmer's market, avoid refrigerating them, and use them within a day or two.